YakoobHammouri/GSG-hosting-node-js-workshop/Project/README.md

 1. create DB and Add the url to your `.env` file
      - create the database
      - inside the api folder create a .env file
-     - add the PORT , name , connector ,and url as shown in `.env.example` file
+     - add the PORT , name , connector ,and url as shown in the `.env.example` file. for example :
    ```
    PORT=4000
    name=todo